 3. Christian men want women who can help them become better men.

 A man's life, physically and spiritually, is incomplete without an intimate relationship with a woman.
-Interesting to note that the Bible calls Eve a "helpmeet" (Gen. 2:18).
+It is interesting to note that the Bible calls Eve a "helpmeet" (Genesis 2:18).

-The Hebrew word here translated "helpmeet"/helper doesn't mean helper, like an assistant or an employee.
-The original word "azar" meant helping someone in need.
-The same word is used to denote the idea of rescue ("Oh Lord be my helper" Ps.
-30:10).
+The Hebrew word here translated into the word helpmeet or helper doesn't mean a “helper” like an assistant or an employee.
+The original word, "azar," meant helping someone in need.
+The same word is used to denote the idea of rescue, "Oh Lord be my helper" (Psalm 30:10).
 The idea is that Eve was created to come to Adam's rescue: